Support our Nonprofit Magazine!

 I always get pretty reflective towards the end of the year.
 I enjoy thinking back to the previous months, looking at the pictures I’ve taken, reading through the things I’ve written, meditating on how I felt.

-This year has felt particularly long, and I know I’m not alone in feeling like 2020 was particularly difficult.
+This year has felt particularly long, and I know I’m not alone in feeling like it was particularly difficult.

 So while I’m sitting here being reflective, to be honest, I’m feeling more overwhelmed than nostalgic or inspired.